 - 1 to 2 tablespoons Grand Marnier (or other orange-flavored liqueur)

 - 1. If using fresh cranberries, spread them on a large plate or rimmed baking sheet and freeze for at least 1 hour.
+If using frozen cranberries, keep them in the freezer until you need them.

 - 2. In a food processor fitted with a metal blade or a blender, pulse the frozen cranberries, the orange, and, if desired, the jalapeño until evenly chopped.
 Transfer the mixture to a bowl, add the sugar and Grand Marnier, and stir to combine.